 BOOKS

-Juliet is the author of two non-fiction books, and has contributed to several others.
+Juliet is the author of three non-fiction books, and has contributed to several others.

 For Children’s books, click here.